Travelling at the end of your studies

 If questioned on arrival, you can advise that you are awaiting the results of your course and that you intend to stay on for your graduation.

-You should arrive prepared to show evidence of a flight ticket out of the UK, or be able to explain that you still have issues to attend to in packing your belongings and ending contracts and accounts.
+You should arrive prepared to show evidence of your graduation date.
+You should also be able to provide evidence of a flight ticket out of the UK, or to be able to explain that you still have issues to attend to in packing your belongings and ending contracts and accounts.

 Early completion for whatever reason is required to be reported to the Home Office.
-This may mean you cannot re-enter the UK even though your Tier 4 permission still appears to remain valid.
+This means you cannot re-enter the UK even though your Tier 4/Student permission still appears to remain valid.

 Student Administration will have emailed you using contact details on your student record before any report was made to the Home Office to let you know this was happening and to explain the consequences.